-Since the concepts of basic electronics, balancing of chemical equations, and infectious and non-infectious diseases are taught to students from the primary school level to those at the Colleges of Education, students' poor performance and conceptual difficulties in the concepts could not solely be attributed to how the concepts were taught at the College level only, but also to other levels as well.
+Since the concepts of basic electronics, balancing of chemical poor performance and conceptual difficulties in the concepts could not solely be attributed to how the concepts were taught at the College level only, but also to other levels as well.
 Hence, there could be other factors this study could not address.